mica-lang/mica/docs/language.md

 print(s)
 ```

-Variables are assigned using the `=` operator:
+Variables are assigned using the `=` operator.

 ```mica
 > x = 1
 < 1
 ```

-Reading from an undefined variable is an error:
+Reading from an undefined variable is an error.

 ```mica
 > swoosh
 (repl):1:1: error: variable 'swoosh' does not exist